-Category Type of Award Criterion Staff Responsible Principal's Gold Award Trophy Awarded to the student who achieved the highest overall marks in the class.
-Class Teacher Principal's Silver Award Trophy Awarded to the student who achieved the second highest overall marks in the class.
-Class Teacher Principal's Bronze Award Trophy Awarded to the student who achieved the third highest overall marks in the class.
-Class Teacher Islamic Studies Award Certificate Awarded to the student who achieved the highest overall marks in the class for this subject.
-Islamic Studies Teachers Arabic Award Certificate Awarded to the student who achieved the highest overall marks in the class for this subject.
-Arabic Teachers Citizenship Award Certificate Awarded to the student who has a positive sense of school spirit and demonstrates model behaviour.
-Class Teachers Sportsperson Award Certificate Awarded to students who display exemplary sportsmanship.
-Class Teachers Leadership Award Trophy Awarded to students who display exemplary leadership.
-Class Teachers
+Category Type of Award Criterion Staff Responsible Principal's Gold Trophy Awarded to the student who achieved Class Teacher Award the highest overall marks in the class.
+Principal's Silver Trophy Awarded to the student who achieved Class Teacher Award ΠΟΡΠΥ the second highest overall marks in Class reacties Awaiu the class.
+Principal's Bronze Trophy Awarded to the student who achieved Class Teacher Award , , the third highest overall marks in the class.
+Islamic Studies Certificate Awarded to the student who achieved Islamic Studies Award the highest overall marks in the class Teachers for this subject.
+Arabic Award Certificate Awarded to the student who achieved Arabic Teachers the highest overall marks in the class for this subject.
+Citizenship Award Certificate Awarded to the student who has a Class Teachers positive sense of school spirit and demonstrates model behaviour.
+Sportsperson Certificate Awarded to students who display Class Teachers Award exemplary sportsmanship.
+Leadership Award Trophy Awarded to students who display Class Teachers exemplary leadership.